adrienneli104/music_recommender/README.md

 The [dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/) I used was found on Kaggle and it stores Spotify songs with their audio features.  <br>

 I referenced Eric Chang's [web app code](https://github.com/enjuichang/PracticalDataScience-ENCA/tree/main) as a starting point to build the basics of my application such as connecting the form view to the backend.
-However, I used a different data set, created my own model with a different algorithm, implemented Spotify iFrames, the visualizations and Javascript associated to make it interactive.
+However, I completed changed the underlying implementation details of the recommendation system where I used a different data set, created my own model with a different algorithm, implemented Spotify iFrames, the graph visualizations and Javascript associated to make it interactive.

 ## Model Algorithm
 I used the K-Means Clustering Algorithm for the recommendation model which groups songs together with similar features into clusters so that when given one song,